conan-io/docs/reference/conanfile/methods.rst

           self.cpp_info.exelinkflags = ["-NODEFAULTLIB:MSVCRT",
                                         "-DEFAULTLIB:LIBCMT"]

-- **name**: Alternative name for the package so generators can take into account in order to generate targets or file names.
 - **components**: **[Experimental]** Dictionary with names as keys and a component object as value to model the different components a package may have: libraries, executables...
 Read more about this feature at :ref:`package_information_components`.
 - **requires**: **[Experimental]** List of components from the requirements this package (and its consumers) should link with.
 It will